futianfan/clinical_trial_approval_prediction/README.md

 ### DrugBank

+- description
-We use [DrugBank](https://go.drugbank.com/) to get the molecule structures ([SMILES](https://en.wikipedia.org/wiki/Simplified_molecular-input_line-entry_system), simplified molecular-input line-entry system) of the drug.
+  - We use [DrugBank](https://go.drugbank.com/) to get the molecule structures ([SMILES](https://en.wikipedia.org/wiki/Simplified_molecular-input_line-entry_system), simplified molecular-input line-entry system) of the drug.

+- input
+  - None

+- output
-The data is saved as `data/drugbank_drugs_info.csv `
+  - `data/drugbank_drugs_info.csv `

 ### ClinicalTable

 [ClinicalTable](https://clinicaltables.nlm.nih.gov/) is a public API to convert disease name (natural language) into ICD-10 code.

 ### MoleculeNet
+- description

-[MoleculeNet](https://moleculenet.org/) include five datasets across the main categories of drug pharmaco-kinetics (PK).
+  - [MoleculeNet](https://moleculenet.org/) include five datasets across the main categories of drug pharmaco-kinetics (PK).
 For absorption, we use the bioavailability dataset.
 For distribution, we use the blood-brain-barrier experimental results provided.
 For metabolism, we use the CYP2C19 experiment paper, which is hosted in the PubChem biassay portal under AID 1851.
 For excretion, we use the clearance dataset from the eDrug3D database.
 For toxicity, we use the ToxCast dataset, provided by MoleculeNet.
 We consider drugs that are not toxic across all toxicology assays as not toxic and otherwise toxic.

+- input
+  - None

+- output
+  - `data/ADMET`

 ## Data Preprocessing

-### Collect all the NCTIDs
+### Collect all the records
+- description
+  - download all the records from clinicaltrial.gov.
+The current version has 348,891 trial IDs.

 - input
   - `raw_data/`: raw data, store all the xml files for all the trials (identified by NCT ID).